Zennoon/alx-higher_level_programming/0x02-python-import_modules/README.md

 0-add.py: This script just imports a single function called add from a file called add_0.py.
 The challenge here is to make the code not execute when imported using the __name__ trick.

+1-calculation.py: Imports multiple functions and executes them by passing local variables as arguments.

+2-args.py: This script gets the command line arguments list with sys.argv and prints them if any.

+3-infinite_sum: This one is essentially for the most part the same as the above, the only difference being instead of printing the arguments, we convert them to ints (it is assumed that they can all be casted using int()) and add them and then print the sum.

+4-hidden_discovery: This script imports a compiled python file (.pyc extension) and prints all the names defined by the file using the dir() function.

+5-variable_load.py: The new thing here is that we are loading a variable instead of a function from a module.

+100-my_calculator.py: This was a bit fun.
+Gave me a chance to try the function pointer stuff I learned with C in python, and it turns out that we can actually store functions (or at least their names) in lists.
+The script basically accepts an expression from the command line.
+If the expression is invalid, it prints an appropriate message and exits (using sys.exit).
+Otherwise, we have two lists, one of the operator signs, and the other of handler function for each operator.
+The function handling each operator is placed in the same index in that list as the operator it handles is placed in the operator signs list.
+So, once we identify the index of the operator we receive from the command line, we execute the function at that index in the functions list.
+This is done using the index() method.

+101-easy_print.py: This one is quite funny.
+The challenge was to write the string "#pythoniscool" with out using 'print' and 'import sys' in the file and the file has to be 2 lines, and I just thought it was bizarre how the instructions emphasized the in the file part, and I just wrote the code in another file and imported that file to my main file.
+When modules are imported, the expressions inside them are executed once, so by just importing the module, I am able to execute the expression.

+103-fast_alphabet.py: The challenge here was to print the Uppercase alphabet characters without using any loop or string literal, and the file can only be 3 lines long.
+After looking around a bit, I found out about the string module, and specifically the ascii_uppercase constant, which holds the entire alphabet in uppercase.